 a.
 Coherence: Coherence means that there is harmony, unity, and integrity between your vision and mission, your roles and goals, your priorities and plans, and your desires and discipline.

 b.
-Balance: Just because you are driven by your purpose and profession, that doesn’t mean you will neglect other areas of life.
+Balance: Just because your purpose and profession drive you, that doesn’t mean you will neglect other areas of life.
 As a truly effective person, one must balance the different areas of life.

 d.
 A “People” Dimension: When creating your schedule, you must ensure that your life has a people dimension.
 This means you cannot be driven by your work and stay entangled in your professional development all the time.
 You must be effective in dealing with people and not just schedules.
 Rearranging your schedule shouldn’t ignite the feeling of guilt within you.